andkolbe/andkolbe/README.md

 In my free time, I enjoy cooking and learning about new cuisines and cultures, listening to obscure metal, and spending time with my lazy dog

-I’m currently working in Go and NodeJS
+I’m currently enrolled in the Georgia Tech OMSCS program

 You can reach me at kolbe1129@gmail.com